mehak0503/Mass-media/README.md

-# Understanding the growth pattern in districts of India using mass media data
+# Exploring the Scope of Using News Articles to Understand Development Patterns of Districts in India

 ### Overview